 Swoops just gives him an unamused glance.
 “I guess it’s fair to say some of the rumors about you guys weren’t just rumors.”

 Kent snorts.
 “Depends which rumors.”
 There were all sorts of rumors about them.
-They were party fiends, they were gay lovers, they were both on steroids, Jacks anxiety problem was a cover up for a drug problem, Kent had something to do with the overdose to get the number one draft pick.
+They were party fiends, they were gay lovers, they were both on steroids, on adderall, on cocaine, Jacks anxiety problem was a cover up for a drug problem, Kent had something to do with the overdose to get the number one draft pick.
 That was the worst rumor.
 “If you mean the ones where we were fucking, those are true.”

 Swoops is better at controlling his reaction this time, but still can't quite eliminate his discomfort, a slight shift, an odd flicker of the eye.
 “That’s it?
 Cuz the attitude you both have towards each other doesn't exactly scream teenage fling.”